Support student digital capability

 Develop student ICT skills in all year levels and curriculum areas, as described in the Australian Curriculum, to ensure students have a positive online assessment experience.

-Three ideas for students
+Ideas for students

 ACARA public demonstration site.